 Last Tuesday I had a dead week on DoorDash.
 Rain kept orders slow, my car needed a $340 brake job, and my “emergency fund” had exactly $212 in it.
-That’s the moment most gig workers realize the standard financial advice — “save three months of expenses” — was written for people with a regular Friday paycheck.
+That’s the moment most gig workers figure out that standard financial advice — “save three months of expenses” — was written for people with a regular Friday paycheck.
 It wasn’t written for us.

 If you drive for DoorDash, shop for Instacart, deliver for Uber Eats, or freelance for clients who pay whenever they feel like it, building an emergency fund looks completely different.
 This guide is for you.
 Real numbers, real strategies, no fluff.